English

 Phonics (Reading and Spelling)

-At St Nicholas, we believe that all our children can become fluent readers and writers.
 This is why we have chosen to teach reading through Little Wandle Letters and Sounds Revised, which is a systematic and synthetic phonics programme.

 We start teaching phonics in Reception and follow the Little Wandle Letters and Sounds Progression, which ensures that children build on their growing knowledge of the alphabetic code, mastering phonics to read and spell as they move through school.
 As a result, our children are able to tackle any unfamiliar words as they read.